 The application process also verifies that participants are aware that interacting with others in the forum should not be taken to mean that they have entered into any kind of practitioner/patient or coaching relationship with any other forum members.

-Those who would like to participate in the Mold Avoiders discussion forum should complete the following steps.
+Those who are just getting to know Mold Avoiders and would like to participate in the forum should complete the following steps.